Yanbud/easy-employee-tracker/README.md

 # Easy Employee Tracker
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
 This is a employee tracker command-line application for small business owner.
-Owners can view and manage the departments, roles, and employees in company so that owners can organize and plan their their business.
+Owners can view and manage the departments, roles, and employees in company so that owners can organize and plan their business.
 I used Node.js, Inquirer, MySQL and mysql2 to develop the application.
 ## Usage
 Users can run the command to start it up: